MahakArora/TODOLIST/README.md

 ## For running

--- Run npm install
+- Run npm install
--- install mongoose
+- install mongoose
--- create env file and add address or localhost for DBURL to set up the connection
+- create env file and add address or localhost for DBURL to set up the connection

+To see the Screenshot check images